 Compare the corporate mission & vision statements above to TCC’s, below:

 VISION: A sustainable global cannabis industry with Thailand at its center, in which Thailand captures its fair share of the global cannabis industry’s profits, improves its GDP, enhances its employment opportunities, respects its environment, continues its tradition of innovation in cannabis through R&D and education, enables its manufacturers to penetrate new markets, and improves the lives of cannabis farmers in Thailand and beyond.

-MISSION: To enable cannabis consumers to improve the world by purchasing only those cannabis products that most sustainably reduce poverty, respect the environment, and raise quality, at a reasonable price.
+MISSION: To enable cannabis consumers to improve the world by purchasing only those cannabis products that most sustainably reduce poverty, respect the environment, and raise quality, at a respectable price.